Generalized Cahn effect and parton 3D motion in a covariant approach: Introduction

-In our previous study we proposed the covariant parton model, in which the 3D picture of parton momenta with rotational symmetry in the nucleon rest frame represents a basic input \cite{Zavada:1996kp, Zavada:2001bq, Zavada:2002uz, Efremov:2004tz, Zavada:2007ww, Efremov:2008mp, Efremov:2009ze} .
-At the same time the model is based on the assumption, that for sufficiently great momentum transfer $Q^{2}$, the quarks can be considered as almost free due to the asymptotic freedom.
-It appears, that the main potential of this approach is implication of some old and new sum rules and relations among various parton distribution functions.
-The sum rules which relate structure functions $g_{1}$ and $g_{2}$ of the Wanzura-Wilczek type and some others are proved in \cite{Zavada:2001bq}.
-Assuming the $SU(6)$ symmetry (in addition to the covariance and rotational symmetry) we have proved relations between polarized and unpolarized structure functions \cite {Zavada:2002uz}, which agree very well with the experimental data.
-In \cite {Efremov:2004tz} we studied transversity in the framework of this model and we proved the rules, which relate transversity and helicity.
-Recently, we generalized the model to include also the pretzelosity distribution \cite {Efremov:2008mp} and proved the common relations for helicity, transversity and pretzelosity.
+In our previous study we proposed {a} covariant parton model, in which the 3D picture of parton momenta with rotational symmetry in the nucleon rest frame represents a basic input \cite{Zavada:1996kp, Zavada:2001bq, Zavada:2002uz, Efremov:2004tz, Zavada:2007ww, Efremov:2008mp, Efremov:2009ze} .
+At the same time the model is based on the assumption, that for sufficiently {large} momentum transfer $Q^{2}$, the quarks can be considered as almost free due to the asymptotic freedom.
+It appears, that the main potential of this approach is {the} implication of some old and new sum rules and relations among various parton distribution functions.
+The sum rules which relate {the} structure functions $g_{1}$ and $g_{2}$ {in a Wandzura}-Wilczek {approximation} and some others are proved in \cite {Zavada:2001bq}.
+Assuming the $SU(6)$ symmetry (in addition to the covariance and rotational symmetry) we have proved relations between polarized and unpolarized structure functions \cite{Zavada:2002uz}, which agree very well with the experimental data.
+In \cite{Efremov:2004tz} we studied transversity in the framework of this model and we {derived relations between} transversity and helicity.
+Recently, we generalized the model to include also the pretzelosity distribution \cite{Efremov:2008mp} and {derived relations which connect} helicity, transversity and pretzelosity.
 Finally, with the same model we studied the TMDs and a set of relations among them \cite{Efremov:2009ze}.
-Further, in framework of the model we demonstrated that the 3D picture of parton momenta inside the nucleon is a necessary input for consistent accounting for quark orbital angular momentum (OAM).
-Dominant role of the OAM for generating nucleon spin is a consequence of the quark relativistic motion inside the nucleon, i.e. when the quark $mass\ll momentum$ in the nucleon rest frame.
-I this case only the total angular momentum $J_{z}^{q}=L_{z}^{q}+S_{z}^{q}$\ is good quantum number and we obtained mean values of the quark orbital and spin components: $\left\langle L_{z}^{q}\right\rangle =$ $2\left\langle S_{z}^{q}\right\rangle =\Delta \Sigma $ or $\left\langle J_{z}^{q}\right\rangle =\frac{3}{2}\Delta \Sigma $ \cite{Zavada:2007ww}.
+Further, in {the} framework of the model we demonstrated that the 3D picture of parton momenta inside the nucleon is a necessary input for {a} consistent accounting for quark orbital angular momentum (OAM). {The dominanting contribution} of the OAM {to} the nucleon spin is a consequence of the quark relativistic motion inside the nucleon, i.e.\ when quark $mass\ll momentum$ in the nucleon rest frame.
+In this case only the total angular momentum $J_{z}^{q}=L_{z}^{q}+S_{z}^{q}$\ is {a} good quantum number and we obtained mean values of the quark orbital and spin components: $\left\langle L_{z}^{q}\right\rangle =$ $2\left\langle S_{z}^{q}\right\rangle =\Delta \Sigma $ or $\left\langle J_{z}^{q}\right\rangle =\left\langle S_{z}^{q}\right\rangle +\left\langle L_{z}^{q}\right\rangle =\frac{{3}}{2}\Delta \Sigma $ \cite{Zavada:2007ww}.